Early Head Start

 Healthy Families America

-Healthy Families America (HFA) is a nationally recognized evidence-based home visiting program model designed to work with overburdened families.
-MFSS is currently serving 110 families, beginning prenatally or a birth.
+Healthy Families America (HFA) is a nationally recognized evidence-based home visiting program model designed to build protective factors.
+MFSS is serving families on Lanai beginning prenatally or within the first three months following birth.
 The home-visitors work with the parent/caregiver to cultivate and strengthen nurturing parent-child relationships, and promote healthy childhood growth and development.
-They bring books and other supplies to the home and help support overburdened families.
+They bring books and other supplies to the home and help link families to community resources.

 Ka Pu`uwai O Na Keiki

-The State of Hawaii Department of Health funds MFSS services to families needing more intensive services.
-CPS may refer parents to services for support.
+The State of Hawaii, Department of Human Services funds the Ka Pu’uwai O Na Keiki (formerly Enhanced Healthy Start) home visiting program.
+Ka Pu’uwai O Na Keiki provides support to families needing more intensive services who are referred by Child Welfare Services (CWS).
 These services may help them solve their problems and learn how to care for and discipline their children in ways that do not harm them or put them at risk of abuse or neglect.
 These services may include counseling, evaluation, and resources that will allow them to access day care, treatment, parenting classes etc. This home-visiting program is supported by our MFSS home visitors, as well as the agency’s Registered Nurse and Clinical Specialist.
 Working as a team, they are able to build upon family strengths to help struggling families overcome barriers and cope with life’s challenges.